ExplodingONC/Godaddy_DDNS_Updater/README.md

     1. Create a file named `/etc/systemd/system/ddns-updater.service`

-    2. Edit the file as below, with your own username:
+    2. Edit the file as below, with your own username and path:
         ```
         [Unit]
         Description=DDNS updater for Godaddy DNS